 Everybody Loves A 'Jass' Band

-This recording was made by vocalist in New York City on March 15th 1917.
-This is among the first songs to boast the word "Jazz" in it's title.
+This recording was made in New York City on March 15th 1917 by vocalist Arthur Fields.

-*Arthur Fields was a baritone singer and song writer on vaudeville whose first hit came in 1912 with the song "On The Mississippi" with lyrics by Harry Carroll and Ballard MacDonald for which he wrote the music.
-He world go one to make recordings with African American bandleader Ford Dabney in 1919; the very first recordings of a white singer backed by a black band.
+Arthur Fields was a baritone singer and songwriter on vaudeville whose first hit came in 1912 with the song "On The Mississippi" with lyrics by Harry Carroll and Ballard MacDonald for which he wrote the music.
+He would go one to make recordings with African American bandleader Ford Dabney in 1919; the very first recordings of a white singer backed by a black band.